-1) You can not get around this procedure: If you quit for any reason at any time you are required to wait 1 month before applying to another team.
+To deter players from trying to circumvent the swap process, if you quit your team for any reason at any time, you are required to wait 1 month before applying to another team.

-Pushing for a team team swap in the middle of a tough progression encounter is seen as “bad taste” and if you do it to one team you will probably be perceived as a person who will do it to any team.
-It is recommended you do not ask for swap when it could be perceived you are asking because you are “tired of wiping”.
+- Pushing for a team swap because you are “tired of wiping” is seen as “bad taste” and if you do it to one team, you will probably be perceived as a person who will do it to any team.

 This entire process is all about trust.
 It takes a long time to build and establish trust and only a short time to destroy it.
 Please conduct yourself in a way that you will keep your options open in the future.

-Final note: We fully understand that you are here by CHOICE and we need you to keep logging in if we want to be successful in both our long and short term goals.
+We fully understand that you are here by CHOICE and we need you to keep logging in if we want to be successful in both our long-term and short-term goals.
 Please be patient though and understand you are not the only person we are trying to accommodate.
-Please work with us as we work with you to make sure logging into this game continues to be something you enjoy.
+Please work with us as we work with you to make sure you can continue to enjoy slaying internet dragons.